-The tLMDP solution (\ref{eq:tlmdp}) has three key properties that make it particularly flexible in the context of efficient task transfer:
+The TLMDP solution (\ref{eq:TLMDP}) has three key properties that make it particularly flexible in the context of efficient task transfer:

-\begin{enumerate} \item[$P1$] \textit{Policy Remappability}: Given a complete policy-desirability ensemble and jump operator, under a new grounding function we only need to re-index the polices (where $\pi_{\dg}$ references different low-level elements of $\mc U_{All}$ and $\mc Z_{All}$) to derive new matrices for equation (\ref{eq:tlmdp}).
-Consequently, for $N_{\dg}$ goals there is a space of ${N_x\choose N_\dg}2^{N_\dg^2}$ possible tasks one could formulate\footnote{For $N_\dg$ goals grounded onto $N_x$ possible states along with a set of ordering constraints} which would not require recomputation of $\mc U_{All}, \mc Z_{All}$ or $J_{All}$. \item[$P2$] \textit{Grounding Invariance}: Since the optimal desirability function is a largest eigenvector, there is an invariance of the solution to scalar multiples of the diagonal matrices, assuming $P_\kappa$ remains constant under the new grounding. \item[$P3$] \textit{Minimal Solution Distance}: The agent can compute the optimal desirability (the desirability-to-enter, DTE) for any given initial state, $s_0$, outside the GS with one matrix-vector product.
+\begin{enumerate} \item[$P1$] \textit{Policy Remappability}: \tom{As we show in Fig. \ref{fig:remap}}, given a complete policy-desirability ensemble and option kernel, under a new affordance function we only need to re-index the policies (where $o_{\dg}$ indexes different low-level elements of $\mc U_{All}$ and $\mc Z_{All}$) to derive new matrices for (\ref{eq:TLMDP}).
+Consequently for $N_{\dg}$ goals there is a space of ${N_x\choose N_\dg}2^{N_\dg^2}$ possible tasks one could formulate\footnote{This holds for $N_\dg$ goals grounded onto $N_x$ possible states along with a set of ordering constraints.}, not requiring recomputation of $\mc U_{All}, \mc Z_{All}$ or $J_{All}$. \item[$P2$] \textit{Affordance Invariance}: Since the optimal desirability function is a principal eigenvector, there is an invariance of the solution to scalar multiples of the diagonal matrices, assuming $G$ remains constant under the new grounding. \item[$P3$] \textit{Minimal Solution Distance}: The agent can compute the optimal desirability (the desirability-to-enter, DTE) for any given initial state, $\mathbf{s}_0$, outside the AS with one matrix-vector product.
 Importantly, this also holds true after the zero-shot regrounding of a previous grounded-subspace solution. \end{enumerate}

-These properties all allow for the fast transfer of task solutions within the same environment, or across different environments with distinct obstacle configurations and transition operators.
+These properties all allow for the fast transfer of task solutions within the same environment, or across different environments with distinct obstacle configurations and transition kernels.
 The following sections will elaborate on the empirical and theoretical implications of these properties.